AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 > Since school rating, crime, and the intercept school rating:crime all have p-values of <2e-16 we can conclude that they are all significant at a 5% level of significance.

 # Conclusion
-Overall, it is safe to say that all three models are significant at a 5% level of significance and would be good models to use.
-Model #1 showed us that the living area of a house certainly has an impact on the price of a house.
-The more spacious of a living area the house has, the pricier the house is yet when it comes to the age of the house it shows a more negative weak correlation making it not a great way to predict prices.
+Overall, it is safe to say that all three models are significant and would be good models to use.The crime rate, living area size, upper-level living area size, type of view, number of bathrooms, school ratings, and even age all seem to have an influence on the pricing of home.
+So real estate companies could certainly use these models to speed up the time it takes to sell a house by predicting the right price to list for a house based on specific attributes of the house.

 >>
 >> [Back to home page](https://alexisr1990.github.io/Alexis-Tolliver-Portfolio/)